dart-lang/stream_transform/README.md

-Contains utility methods to create `StreamTransfomer` instances to manipulate Streams.
+Utility methods to create `StreamTransfomer` instances to manipulate Streams.

 # asyncWhere